Special Operations Executive: Training and operations

-The training establishments and properties used by country sections were designated by Arabic numbers and were widely distributed.
+The training establishments and properties later used by country sections were designated by Arabic numbers and were widely distributed.
 The initial training centres of SOE were at country houses such as Wanborough Manor, Guildford.
 Agents destined to serve in the field underwent commando training at Arisaig in Scotland, where they were taught armed and unarmed combat skills by William E. Fairbairn and Eric A. Sykes, former Inspectors in the Shanghai Municipal Police.
 Those who passed this course received parachute training by STS 51 and 51a situated near Altrincham, Cheshire with the assistance of No.1 Parachute Training School RAF, at RAF Ringway (which later became Manchester Airport).
 They then attended courses in security and Tradecraft at Group B schools around Beaulieu in Hampshire.
 Finally, depending on their intended role, they received specialist training in skills such as demolition techniques or Morse code telegraphy at various country houses in England.

 SOE's Cairo branch established a commando and parachute training school numbered STS 102 at Ramat David near Haifa.
 This school trained agents who joined SOE from among the armed forces stationed in the Middle East, and also members of the Special Air Service and Greek Sacred Squadron.
 A commando training centre similar to Arisaig and run by Fairbairn was later set up at Oshawa, for Canadian members of SOE and members of the newly created American organisation, the Office of Strategic Services.